yajneshshetty/Data-Analysis/Sentiment Analysis/Product Analysis/E-Commerce Sentiment Analysis/STEPS_LIBRARIES.md

-Here's a detailed description of the steps carried out in your project:
+Here's a detailed description of the steps carried out in the project:

 1. **Loading and Preprocessing the IMDb Dataset**:
    - Initially, you loaded the IMDb dataset (`IMDB Dataset.csv`) into a Pandas DataFrame (`df`) and displayed the first 10 rows using the `head()` function.